Rocks, Slabs, and Minerals as an Investment

 Readily available Rocks and Minerals

 Here is a list of rocks and minerals that look great and are still relatively inexpensive (at the time this article was written).
-If my speculations are effective, many of these rocks should become more expensive over time:
+Many of these rocks have the potential to become more expensive over time: